- MASTER OF SCIENCE – Computer & Information Science, University of New Haven.

 Douglas started his career in General Dynamics and United Nuclear, where he held various positions over a period of more than a decade.
 He then moved on to become the Manager of Automation at Komag, and later on the Senior Program Manager at LifeScan.
 His next position was at Amira Medical, which he co-founded in 1995 and served as a Chief Technology Officer for.
 He founded the company with the intention of developing and commercializing the first alternate site blood glucose monitoring system, AtLast.
 The company was successfully acquired by Roche Diagnostics in 2001.

 From 2001 to 2004, Douglas served as the Chief Technology Officer at SimpleChoice, where he was mainly responsible for pushing the regulatory approval and R&D of the organization.
-He was behind 4 successful FDA 510(k) clearances, and has developed the company’s strategy for 3 SimpleChoice products.
+He was behind an additional 4 successful FDA 510(k) clearances, and developed the company’s strategy for 9 SimpleChoice products including the SimpleChoice easy sub dermal infusion technology.
 Douglas also personally oversaw the launching of the company’s manufacturing in the US and Mexico for two separate products.

 For the next 8 years, Douglas served as the CTO for his next company, Mystic Technology Partners.
 He founded the organization with the idea of driving new product development through careful, selective partnering, intended to extend the company’s capabilities while leveraging those of other organizations.
 Various new products were pushed to the market at that time, including products in the field of security marking, RFID, energy and fuel cells, and more.
-The company additionally developed specialized fuel and battery cells for the US Navy in a successful cooperation project.
+The company additionally developed specialized fuel and battery cells for the US Navy in a successful cooperation project .
+The company was sold to Simplified energy solutions.

 In 2007, Douglas founded eGen, where he presided as the CTO until 2011.
 The company was first to the market with its low flow hydrokinetic system, which features significant improvements over competing products on the market at the time.
-The company established a prominent name for itself through its innovations, and has remained a major player on the market since then.
+The company established a prominent name for itself through its innovations, and was sold to an independent investor group.

 At Engineered Carbon Solutions, which Douglas founded in 2014, he oversaw the creation of pellets made from a new hybrid material that combined biomass and coal.
 The product was an improvement in the price department and drew significant attention from multiple sides on the market.
 Part of that was due to its ability to easily work with the currently available pellet heating stoves and boilers that are popular on the market.

-His latest venture, Loon Medical, was founded in 2013, and was responsible for the design and development of CareSentinel and CareCom, a Bluetooth BLE system and a mobile medical alert system, respectively.
+Prior to joining Stanton, he founded Loon Medical in 2013, and was responsible for the design and development of CareSentinel and CareCom, a Bluetooth BLE system and a mobile medical alert system, respectively.
 The company’s products featured an innovative approach to their functionality, with push notifications, automatic SMS forwarding, cloud storage, and the integration of various detection sensors.

 - State of Connecticut (License 12557)